SixArm/sixarm_adr_date_time_format_iso_utc/README.md

   * Sort-friendly orderability, such as "YYYY-MM-DD", rather than than "MM-DD-YYYY".

-  * Machine-friendly interoperability, by using a format that favors parsing into fields, such as a nanosecond separator using ".", rather than "," which may interfere with some spreadsheet comma-separated-value parsing.
+  * Machine-friendly interoperability, by using a format that favors parsing into fields.
+The nanosecond separator is using a period "." rather than a comma "," because a comman may interfere with some spreadsheet comma-separated-value parsing.

 Reasoning: